 Get the help you deserve at 12 Keys’ DXM addiction rehab facility in Florida

 If you or someone you love is experiencing dextromethorphan abuse side effects, help is available.
 12 Keys’ DXM addiction treatment center in FL offers individualized recovery services in a beautiful natural setting.
 After admission, you’ll be monitored 24/7 by our caring staff during your detoxification period.
 We know that recovery can be challenging, and we do our best to make you comfortable during your stay with us.

 Our approach in our dextromethorphan addiction treatment center in Florida focuses on the individual.
 A 12-step approach encompasses physical, mental and spiritual recovery, with an emphasis on family involvement and continued care after you leave our facility.

 Our low client-to-counselor ratio ensures you’ll receive personalized attention during your recovery period.
 Services include nutrition, physical activities, group and personal counseling sessions, 12-step meetings, sponsorship and more to help you beat your DXM addiction.

 Recovery is possible.
 We know because we’ve helped many people successfully recover from drug and alcohol addiction.
-At 12 Keys dextromethorphan addiction treatment center in Florida, every client is treated like a family member by staff experienced in the recovery process.
+At 12 Keys in Florida, every client is treated like a family member by staff experienced in the recovery process.

 Call to get help now